rubys/showcase/app/views/docs/tasks/Agenda.md

 participant in the event.
 When creating entries for freestyle heats, only the dances that were previously defined in a professional category will be available for selection.

+## Agenda first option<a id="agenda-first"></a>

+Most people get started by entering dances and organizing the agenda later; but you can go the other way too: start by defining the agenda first and then entering dances.
+The advantage of doing the agenda first is that you can have (for example) open waltz in multiple agenda categories - only once in agenda items that aren't specifically marked as separate from the main program, but as many entries that are marked as separate as you want.

+This often is useful if you desire separate agenda items for newcomers or for youths.

+If you want this:

+ * Select the following option in the settings: "Match entry forms to agenda?"
+ * In each agenda item that you want to have a separate set of dances, select: "Separate set of dances from main program"

 ## Making changes

  * If you click on an agenda item you can edit any field and click on Update category at the bottom.